What’s in This Article

 What safety measures does French bee have in place?

-French bee adheres to EU Air Operations regulations and DGAC oversight.
-The airline conducts regular maintenance checks and provides ongoing training for its crew members in line with EASA guidance (EASA Air OPS, 2025-02-14).
+French bee follows EU Air Operations regulations under DGAC oversight.
+The airline runs regular maintenance checks and provides ongoing crew training in line with EASA guidance (EASA Air OPS, 2025-02-14).

 Has French bee had any major safety incidents?

-What is the safety reputation of French bee among passengers?
+What is French bee’s safety reputation among passengers?

-French bee has a positive safety reputation among passengers, supported by a young, all-A350 fleet and adherence to internationally recognized safety standards (Planespotters, updated 2025-09-12).
+French bee has a positive safety reputation, backed by a young, all-A350 fleet and internationally recognized safety standards (Planespotters, updated 2025-09-12).